Irreducible cycles and points in special position in moduli spaces for tropical curves: (Irreducible) tropical subfans and cycles in

 holds for all $ (N-1) $-dimensional cones $ \tau $, where $ v_{\sigma/\tau} $ is the primitive normal vector of $ \sigma $ relative to $ \tau $.
 The union of all cones of $X$ will be written as $ |X| \subset V $. \item A \textit{(tropical) subfan} $Y$ of a (tropical) fan $X$ in $V$ is itself a (tropical) fan $Y$ in $V$ with the property that each cone of $Y$ is contained in a cone of $X$.
 Note that the weight function of $Y$ is not necessarily inherited by $X$. \item The \textit{codimension-$k$ skeleton} $X^{(N-k)}_{\tn{sk}}$ of a fan $X$ in $V$ of pure dimension $N$ (for $ 0 \leq k \leq N$) consists of all cones of dimension at most $ N-k $ in $X$.
 It is a pure-dimensional fan of dimension $N-k$, however with no canonical weight function associated to it. \end {enumerate} \end{definition}

 \begin{construction}[Moduli space $\M_{0,n}$ of rational $n$-marked abstract tropical curves] A \textit {rational $n$-marked (abstract) tropical curve} is a tuple $ (\Gamma;x_1,\ldots,x_n) $, where $ \Gamma $ is a connected metric tree graph all of whose vertices have valence at least 3, and where $ x_1,\dots, x_n $ is a labeling of its unbounded edges.
-In the following we will sometimes write marked edge $x_i$ or marked end $x_i$ for the unbounded edge with label $x_i$.
-As in \cite{GKM}, we will denote by $\M_{0,n}$ the parameter space of all such curves (modulo isomorphisms).
+In the following, we will sometimes write marked edge $x_i$ or marked end $x_i$ for the unbounded edge with label $x_i$.
+An \textit{isomorphism} of rational tropical curves $(\Gamma;x_1,\ldots,x_n) $ and $(\tilde{\Gamma};\tilde{x}_1,\ldots,\tilde{x}_n)$ is a homeomorphism $\Gamma \to \tilde{\Gamma}$ sending $x_i$ to $\tilde{x}_i$ and mapping the edges of $\Gamma$ bijectively onto edges of $\tilde{\Gamma}$ by affine maps of slope $\pm 1$.
+As in \cite{GKM}, we will denote by $\M_{0,n}$ the parameter space of all such curves modulo isomorphisms.
 For many purposes it plays the tropical role of the classical moduli space of rational $n$-marked stable curves --- even if it is not compact.